thabetx/dima/readme.md

 - The end of a month is a good point for revisiting all habits
 - The text format is simple so you can aggregate data across files if you wish
 - The program can be extended to show months consecutively if need be

+## No date
+The program opens the file of the current month on stratup.
+And there is no date shown anywhere.
+However, the column of the current day is hightlighted.

+## The bottom bar
+The bottom bar is a space for experiments (counts/timer/description).
+So it might get removed at some point.

+## Colors
+The done state is communicated through color.
+Thus, there is no streak counter, the graph itself is the streak.
+Alternatings row colors are used for easier readability.

+## Act on press
+The checkboxes act on press for immediate feedback rather than acting on release, it makes the program feel more responsive.

+## Particles
+The particles is celberatory addition are there just for fun.